All Episodes

 And then and then you just hate and drank and

-we basically and drank until.
+we basically and drank until we got married.
+You got married,

-Well drank until I got pregnant.
+well drank until I got pregnant.

 Speaker 2 (22:30):